TroyGottier/calculator-react.js/README.md

 # calculator-react.js
-A calculator powered with React.js
+A scientific calculator powered with React.js